astramieri/azure-data-fundamentals/docs/module_4/azure_sql_services.md

-# Describe Azure SQL services and capabilities
+# Azure SQL services and capabilities

 **Azure SQL** is a collective term for a family of Microsoft SQL Server based database services in Azure:
 - **SQL Server on Azure Virtual Machines (VMs)**